| Type: | Package |

 ## To render proper Unicode symbols in diagrams, update the labels manually

-## arrow symbol, and set a Unicode-friendly font via the hasse.font argument.
+## and set a Unicode-friendly font via the hasse.font argument.

 larger.fontlabelmultiplier = 1.6,